 When faced with litigation, employers often ask, "What could I have done differently to avoid this?"
 Common employer mistakes range from specifics like failing to provide COBRA notices or pay proper wages to more general concerns like ignoring employee complaints and disregarding established disciplinary protocols.

-This article by TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on November 1, 2011.
+TELG managing principal R. Scott Oswald was published by The Employment Law Group, P.C. on November 1, 2011.

 Employers’ Common Mistakes That Encourage Employees to Seek Legal Advice

 Have you ever wished that you could identify the most frequent reasons that current and former employees seek the advice of outside legal counsel?
 Here it is.
 Below is a list of the most common, yet avoidable, mistakes that a human resources department makes that can leave its current and former employees disillusioned and cause them to seek out outside legal advice:

 The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) requires covered employers to permit qualified employees to purchase health care coverage at group rates temporarily.
 Covered employers must provide notice to qualified beneficiaries of their right to purchase COBRA coverage within thirty days of the occurrence of a qualifying event.
 29 U.S.C. § 1166(a)(2).
 A qualifying event includes, inter alia, the death of the covered employee, the termination of a covered employee (unless the employee was terminated for gross misconduct), and the divorce or legal separation of the covered employee from the employee’s spouse.
 29 U.S.C. § 1163.
 When employers fail to provide their employees with a COBRA notice in a timely fashion, employees become concerned and seek legal assistance in obtaining the continuation of their benefits.